tameryldz/verbose-computing-machine/content/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise.md

 ---
 title: Enforcing policies for GitHub Actions in your enterprise
-intro: 'You can enforce policies for {% data variables.product.prodname_actions %} within your enterprise''s organizations, or allow policies to be set in each organization.'
+intro: "You can enforce policies for {% data variables.product.prodname_actions %} within your enterprise's organizations, or allow policies to be set in each organization."
 permissions: 'Enterprise owners can enforce policies for {% data variables.product.prodname_actions %} in an enterprise.'
 miniTocMaxHeadingLevel: 3
 redirect_from: